ten-protocol/go-ten/design/bridge_design.md

 ### Whitelist

 The whitelist will be controlled by the DAO.
 This will be done by adding  OpenZeppelin `RBAC` to the functions managing the whitelist.
-As for the actual whitelist we can use OpenZeppelin's `WhitelistedRole`
+As for the actual whitelist we can use OpenZeppelin's [`WhitelistedRole`](https://docs.openzeppelin.com/contracts/2.x/api/access#WhitelistedRole).

 **When a contract is added to the whitelist**, the bridge calls `publishMessage` on the `MessageBus`.
 In turn, there should be another call on L2 that instructs the bridge over there to create a wrapper contract upon verifying the message.